telerik/blazor-docs/getting-started/repl/user-snippets.md

 * **Filter** - you can filter the snippets by their name or date of creation.

-* **Sort** - you can sort the snippets in accending or descending order targeting their name or date of creation.
+* **Sort**—You can sort the snippets by name or date of creation in ascending or descending order.

 * **Rename**—Telerik REPL for Blazor automatically generates a name when saving the snippet.
 You can change that default name to something meaningful.